 Listening to this track for the first time as I write this, there's something distinctly 'Melbourne'-sounding about the instrumentation.
 It reminds me a little bit of acoustic band Things of Stone & Wood, musically.
 I don't mind the song.

-While My Friend the Chocolate Cake would not be troubling the ARIA top 100 with their single releases, we will see them a number of times in the 101-150 region of the chart over the coming years, with the next occasion being in 1994.
+While My Friend the Chocolate Cake would not be troubling the ARIA top 100 with their single releases, we will see them bubble under a number of times over the coming years, with the next occasion being in 1994.

 Number 148 "The Marrickville Mauler" by Leon K and The Knockouts